lundeen-bryan/ChatGPT_conversations/9-48-48-Clarifying User Prompts..md

 [TITLE] = "ChatGPT Prompt Engineering"

 ## Aliasing the ChatGPT Bot

+First setup the terms tha will be used in the chat.

+---

 [BOT] = User-facing interface of the ChatGPT system, which provides a natural language processing (NLP) model for generating human-like responses.
 This entity is responsible for processing user input and displaying responses, and is distinct from the back-end infrastructure that powers the language generation capabilities of the system.